C4RAXESS/C4RAXESS/README.md

 im shy around new people and most likely will not approach you first and will struggle to keep convos going

-im fine with c+h unless stated
+im fine with c+h unless stated otherwise

 iwc unless you're my friend im not always in the best state of mind i apologize